-- 8. Checking Plug-in Dependencies sets which plug-ins have to be disabled (at least partially) because they depend on others plug-ins which are not available (at least partially). - 9.
-Makefile Creation creates Makefile from Makefile including information provided by this configuration. - 10.
+- 9. Makefile Creation creates Makefile from Makefile including information provided by this configuration. - 10.
 Summary displays summary of each plug-in availability.

-6.3 Makefiles
+5.3 Makefiles

-In this section, we detail the organization of the different Makefiles existing in Frama-C. First Section 6.3.1 presents a general overview.
-Next Section 6.3.2 details the different sections of Makefile.config.in, Makefile.common and Makefile.
-Next Section 6.3.3 introduces the variables customizing Makefile.plugin and Makefile.dynamic.
-Finally Section 6.3.4 shows specific details of Makefile.dynamic.
+In this section, we detail the organization of the different Makefiles existing in Frama-C. First Section 5.3.1 presents a general overview.
+Next Section 5.3.2 details the different sections of Makefile.config.in, Makefile.common and Makefile.
+Next Section 5.3.3 introduces the variables customizing Makefile.plugin and Makefile.dynamic.
+Finally Section 5.3.4 shows specific details of Makefile.dynamic.

-6.3.1 Overview
+5.3.1 Overview